 Staff had the skills, knowledge and experience to carry out their roles.
-For example, one of the dentists had a special interest in oral surgery.

 Staff new to the practice had a period of induction based on a structured programme.
 We confirmed clinical staff completed the continuing professional development required for their registration with the General Dental Council.